The Ballad of Ira Hayes: Content

-In the song, La Farge introduces the Pima Indians, a tribe that occupied an oasis in the Arizona desert.
-He then claims that when the U.S. started settling the area in the late 19th century, "the white men stole their water rights and the sparkling water stopped," plunging the tribe into poverty.
+In the song, La Farge introduces the Pima people, who live in the Gila River Community in the Arizona desert.
+He then points out that the Pima people had depended on an irrigation system (using water from the Gila River) "for a thousand years," but when the U.S. started settling the area in the late 19th century, "the white men stole their water rights and the sparkling water stopped," plunging the tribe into poverty.
 The song then introduces Hayes, who volunteers for the U.S. Marine Corps (forgetting, in La Farge's words, "the white man's greed") and participates in the raising of the flag on Iwo Jima.

 When Hayes returns home, he faces discomfort and hostility.
-Even Americans' attempts to honor Hayes are treated with contempt in La Farge's lyrics ("they let him raise the flag and lower it, like you'd throw a dog a bone.").
+Americans' attempts to honor Hayes are treated with contempt in La Farge's lyrics ("they let him raise the flag and lower it, like you'd throw a dog a bone.").
 Rejected even by people in Arizona ("back home, nobody cared what Ira'd done, and when do the Indians dance"), Ira descends into alcoholism and dies drunk in a ditch.
 La Farge again uses Hayes's death to call attention to the Pimas' current plight: "but his land is just as dry(!)"